 Primary literature looks like this or this ... (note the format--Introduction, Methods, Results, Discussion, References)

-2-primary The full text of articles from 50+ journals published by the American Chemical Society is available from the very first issues of the journals to the present.
+Full text of articles from 50+ journals published by the American Chemical Society is available from the very first issues to the present.

 3-primary 1809-present (with greater coverage beginning in the 1940's).
 One of the premier sources for bibliographic coverage of medicine, medical research, health care, molecular biology, physiological psychology, bioethics, and much more.
 Accessed through ProQuest.

 Database of bibliographic, chemical, and crystallographic information for organic molecules and metal-organic compounds, provided by the Cambridge Crystallographic Data Centre, the world's repository of small molecule crystal structures.

 Books, ebooks, films, web sites, databases, art work, and more.